 Workplace violence can affect the safety and security of every employee and business owner.
 It claims a high personal cost from the emotional trauma and physical injury experienced by the victims, their families, and co-workers.
 Taking the time to evaluate and address the risk of violence in your workplace can reduce these costs.
 Everyone has the responsibility to ensure a safe working environment for themselves and others.

-For resources to help you conduct, communicate, and act on a workplace violence risk assessment or other workplace hazards, please contact the Occupational Health and Safety division of Nova Scotia Department of Labour and Advanced Education:
+For resources to help you conduct, communicate, and act on a workplace violence risk assessment or other workplace hazards, please contact the Occupational Health and Safety division of Department of Labour, Skills and Immigration: